mui/tech-challenge-react/packages/eslint-plugin-material-ui/README.md

 # eslint-plugin-material-ui

-Custom eslint rules for Material-UI.
+Custom eslint rules for MUI.

 ## List of supported rules